Higher Education and Economic Development Are Great Partners

 A university in a large urban area sometimes experiences the opposite problems.
 Visitors may be repulsed by fear of crime, complexity, ugliness, dirt, tasteless advertising, difficult wayfinding, and sleazy hotels.
 Solve those problems, and you could have a higher education winner on your hands.

-But in virtually every case, the quality of the surrounding city makes a difference in how well institutions are perceived, how successful they are economically, and how high their faculty retention rate is.
+But in virtually every case, the quality of the surrounding city makes a difference in how well institutions are perceived, how successful they are , and how high their faculty retention rate is.

 So invest major effort in building a partnership between higher education and economic development, and everyone will win.
 Often the higher education elite will find the economic development leaders to be money-grubbing, and business leaders find the university professors insufferable, but you have to cooperate on making a great environment for higher education, one of your biggest exports, no doubt.

-The community can enlist the higher ed community in resolving lifestyle problems, by the way.
-If you college faculty grouses about the lack of an independent bookstore, ask them to identify a budding entrepreneur among the faculty, increasing number of part-time faculty, or faculty spouses.
+The community can enlist the higher ed community in resolving community amenity gaps, by the way.
+If your college faculty grouses about the lack of an independent bookstore, ask them to identify a budding entrepreneur among the faculty, increasing number of part-time faculty, or faculty spouses.
 Then support that entrepreneur with any economic development incentives you have at your disposal.

 If an urban university has a real or perceived crime problem, the community can suggest that the university upgrade its emergency call box system, in return for some extra police patrols for a time.